nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 ## Listening for changes to data in Firebase
-Remember `on()` from jQuery?
-Firebase has its own built-in `on()` method, that we can use to listen for events.
-For example, we can listen for when any changes have been made to the database.
+ Firebase's `on()` method will also listen for events.
+Therefore, we can listen for when any changes have been made to the database and update our applicaiton in real-time to reflect those changes.

 Let's say we're building a game and someone just hit a new high score - we want to make sure to listen to that score entering the database so we can update our high score table.